chadwhitacre/openpath/2024/fork/index.md

 ## The Key Is Delayed Open Source

-With trust at an all-time low, the best option to resolve the tension between community and single-vendor interests is to friendly-fork the Open Source brand.
-But, can this be amicable?
-We've been together for 25 years!
+With trust at an all-time low, the best option to resolve the tension between community and single-vendor interests seems to be to fork the Open Source brand.
+Ideally, it can be a _friendly_ fork.
+We've been together for 25 years.
 Companies with single-vendor projects also run and participate in community projects.
 Most developers use both.
 We're all part of the wider developer community and technology industry.
+Let's see if we can do this amicably and in a somewhat orderly fashion.

 The key to Fair Source is [delayed Open Source publication](https://opensource.org/dosp).
 That is our olive branch to the